ekamperi/ekamperi.github.io/_posts/2020-07-13-sum-divergent-series.md

 x(1) = 2120041
 $$

-Adding more terms to the series won't help at all and it will still diverge.
+Adding more terms to the series won't help at all as the sums will still diverge.
 How can we penetrate this barrier, if at all?
-Enter Pade approximation.
-I won't go into much detail, but the idea is to rewrite $$x(\epsilon)$$ as a ratio of two power series.
+Enter Padé approximation.
+I won't go into much detail, but the idea is to rewrite $$x(\epsilon)$$ as a ratio of two polynomials.
 In the general case where you have a power series

 $$
 A(x) = \sum_{n=0}^\infty a_n x^n